arkency/posts/posts/2016-11-30-recovering-unbootable-nixos-instance-using-hetzner-rescue-mode.md

 After reboot I had my old, working configuration (`configuration 4`) so I was able to upload correct `/etc/nixos/configuration.nix` file and rerun `nixos-rebuild --switch` to create new, working configuration (`configuration 6`) as a default one, instead of invalid one (`configuration 5`).

+It was my first opportunity to fix broken NixOS system.
+What are your experiences with such situations?
+Let me know if you know better ways of handling such cases.

-_During debugging I was looking for a blogpost like that and I've found none.
+_During working on this task I was looking for a blogpost like that and I've found none.
 So now, there's at least one :)_